ReFlar/user-management/.github/ISSUE_TEMPLATE/Custom.md

 ---
-name: BUG ISSUE TEMPLATE
+name: REPORT A BUG
-about: Describe this issue template's purpose here.
+about: Report a bug using this template!

 ---